 The project narrative must not exceed 8 pages, it must be double-spaced, Times New Roman 12-point font with 1-inch margins on all sides of 8 1⁄2 by 11 size (letter size) paper.
+Important - For full points, each project proposed (whether study, planning, outreach, education or capital project) must answer all questions and expand on the idea or answer.
+For questions that are not applicable to the proposed project, be sure to answer and provide reason the question is not applicable.
 The following information must be contained within the Project Narrative:

-A. Cover Sheet (example in Appendix A)
+A. Cover Sheet (example in Appendix A) - (2 points possible)